-A brief history of the Crawley camera Club
+A brief history of Crawley Camera Club

 The beginnings of Crawley Camera Club go back to 1961 it was then known as the ‘Ifield and District Camera Club’.
 The original meeting places were in the Ifield Community centre and later in a school hut.
 Some time later a Nissen Hut in Tilgate forest (vacated by the Canadian forces after the war), was made available by Crawley Council.
 The club rented one of these.

 A darkroom was installed and studio activities were a regular feature.
 One night during a photo session the heater which ran on paraffin, exploded, covering the model with sooty spots!
 However, the club continued to thrive and in April 1981 moved to one half of a bigger Nissen Hut on the same site.

-After much debate the Council decided to replace the Nissen Huts with purpose built huts at an estimated cost of £500,000.
-(All 30 or so huts were occupied by hobby groups and clubs of all kinds).
+After much debate the Council decided to replace the Nissen Huts with purpose built huts at an estimated cost of £500,000 (all 30 or so huts were occupied by hobby groups and clubs of all kinds).
 The Tilgate Forest Recreation Centre, of which the huts are a major part is a unique venture by Crawley Council and one of which they are rightly proud.

 During the next two years we were without our permanent premises.

-During this time we met in various halls around the town and suffered the unusual (for us) problems of caretakers flashing the lights at precisely 10pm. double booked halls and last minute cancellations.
+During this time we met in various halls around the town and suffered the unusual (for us) problems of caretakers flashing the lights at precisely 10pm, double booked halls and last minute cancellations.
 This affected our membership which fell to less than 20.

 The plans for redevelopment were eventually revealed.
 We were excited at the prospect of a brand new hut, and even with our reduced membership we were confident enough to commit ourselves to taking on one of the bigger huts.
 We had to wait while they were built, which involved much moving of equipment between huts as clearance and demolition took place.
 Our old hut was used as a temporary store for weight lifting kit belonging to the Bar Bell Club, until it too was demolished, and when our present hut was built it was used as a workman’s hut for a while.

+We moved in at last in April 1989.
+We now have premises which are unique in the locality.
+The overall size is about 20 metres by 8 metres.
+When we moved in it was a mainly a bare shell.
 Our members worked hard and built a kitchen, darkroom, changing room and lighting store.
-Our darkroom is equipped for colour and black and white work, and our studio has available a good selection of lighting equipment both tungsten and electronic flash
+Our darkroom is equipped for colour and black and white work, and our studio has available a good selection of lighting equipment.